-Sciences at MBRU will follow the Studies at MBRU. requirements that are established by the Standards for Licensure and Accreditation General minimum admissions criteria for 2019 (Commission for Academic the academic year 2021-2022 entry are set Accreditations (CAA), Ministry of out below: Education, UAE) as well as the
+Admission into the MSc. in Biomedical (CAA), Ministry of Education, UAE) as well as Sciences at MBRU will follow the requirements that are established by the Standards for Licensure and Accreditation 2019 General minimum admissions criteria for the (Commission for Academic Accreditations the College of Medicine at MBRU.

-Admission into the MSc. in Biomedical Deanship of Research and Graduate
+academic year 2021-2022 entry are set out below:

 ITEM QUALIFICATION/CRITERIA Degree A bachelor's degree or equivalent in any biological sciences discipline (e.g. biology, biochemistry, microbiology) with a minimum cGPA of 3.00 on a scale of 4.00 OR Average of 75%.
 Applicants with cGPA between 2.5 - 2.99 OR Average of 70 - 74.99% may be considered but will be placed on probation until a GPA of 3.0 in the first semester is obtained.
-English Language Academic Requirements IELTS An overall band 6 with no skill less than 5.5 Original certificate will be required if the offer is accepted Must have been taken within the last two years A single certificate to be submitted, combined scores are not accepted.
+English Language Requirements Academic IELTS An overall band 6 with no skill less than 5.5 Original certificate will be required if the offer is accepted Must have been taken within the last two years A single certificate to be submitted, combined scores are not accepted.

-ITEM QUALIFICATION/CRITERIA English Language Requirements TOEFL • iBT 80 • PBT is not accepted • Original certificate will be required if the offer is accepted • Must have been taken within the last two years • 'My Best Scores' will not be considered for admission purposes Interview Shortlisted applicants will be invited for a face-to-face interview on campus.
+ITEM QUALIFICATION/CRITERIA English Language Requirements TOEFL iBT 80 PBT is not accepted Original certificate will be required if the offer is accepted Must have been taken within the last two years 'My Best Scores' will not be considered for admission purposes Interview Shortlisted applicants will be invited for a face-to-face interview on campus.